Renew a hazardous materials (HazMat) endorsement

 If you do not need a HazMat endorsement, do not take the written test and do not apply for the background checks.
 When it is time to renew your CDL, follow the instructions provided with your CDL renewal notice and pay the CDL renewal fee.
 The DMV will issue a CDL that does not have a HazMat endorsement.

 - 1. Federal and State laws require fingerprint-based background checks for anyone who wants a hazardous materials endorsement, to determine whether that person has a criminal history and/or poses a security threat that warrants denying him or her the authorization to transport hazardous materials.
 No hazardous materials endorsement may be issued, transferred or renewed unless the background checks result in a determination by the Federal Transportation Security Administration (TSA) and New York State that the person applying for the endorsement is authorized to transport hazardous materials.
 To initiate background checks, the rules require that the applicant be fingerprinted, and that his or her United States citizenship or permanent legal presence in the United States be verified.
 The background checks include a check of criminal history data from the NYS Division of Criminal Justice Services and the Federal Bureau of Investigation (FBI).
 There is also a background check by the federal Transportation Safety Administration (TSA).

 - 2. You must provide fingerprints even if you provided fingerprints for another application, for example for a pistol permit or employment as a security guard.

-- 3. You do not need to provide fingerprints for the Farm HazMat (Z).
-You must only provide fingerprints for an H endorsement or an X endorsement on your CDL.
+- 3. You must provide fingerprints for an H endorsement or an X endorsement on your CDL.

 - 4. You must answer 80% or more of the questions correctly to pass the test.
 You can take the test as many times as necessary until you pass the test, but you must pay a $5 fee for each test you take.